Crowfunder/Audit-Bot/README.md

 <img src="https://github.com/Crowfunder/Audit-Bot/blob/master/Audit%20Logo2.png" alt="Audit Bot Logo" width="300" heigh="300"/>

 Audit Bot is a simple open source discord bot which will scan your basic server's settings and potential vulnerablilities.
-It'll scan through roles and server settings, it may even safe you from raid or spambot attack.
+It'll scan through roles and server settings, it may even save you from raid or spambot attack.
 It automates searching and points out what should be changed.
+For example, if you own a big server with alot of roles, it's problematic to check every role permissions manually, this bot'll check everything for you!
 This includes:
   - What roles are mentionable.
   - What roles have dangerous permissions.